 And that's when I heard it.

-Somehow, the entire roof was leaking.
+Somehow, the ice storm had caused the entire roof to begin leaking.
 I climbed around the balcony in the freezing rain, searching with a flashlight and not the faintest idea what I was looking for.
-My mind raced.
+I panicked.
 The water was going to ruin the interior of the house.
 I would have to remove it from the market, mired for months in insurance paperwork and prolonged, costly repairs.
 Worse, I would be indefinitely moored to this moldering albatross.
-For all my furious plotting and paddling, I had to admit, there was nothing more I could do.
+For all my furious plotting, polishing and pointing of mug handles, there was nothing I could do now.
 I was going down with this ship.

 6 days ago